-John Eliot Gardiner, the Monteverdi Choir and English Baroque Soloists will perform Handel’s Semele in Spring 2019
+The Monteverdi Choir and English Baroque Soloists, led by John Eliot Gardiner, perform Handel’s Semele in Spring 2019

 The piece has not been performed by John Eliot Gardiner and the Monteverdi ensembles since they recorded it in the 1980s (the recording described by BBC Music Magazine as the ‘best-conducted Semele on disc’): and the 2019 performances will give the chance to hear a fuller version of the work, notably with some passages by Handel very rarely heard in modern performances.
 Close examination of Handel’s autograph (held in the British Library) and some fragmentary sketches (held in the Fitzwilliam Museum in Cambridge) reveals the complex series of revisions made by Handel; it will be fascinating to explore some of these.

-A team of young soloists brings this work to life: an opera that combines deception; sexual power-struggle; the delicate relationship between gods and humans; and tragedy, which is finally mitigated by the birth of none other than Bacchus, the god of wine.
+In a concert-staging directed by Thomas Guthrie, a glamorous team of young soloists bring the music to life: a drama that combines themes of deception, sexual power-struggle, the delicate relationship between gods and humans, and tragedy - which is finally mitigated by the birth of none other than Bacchus, the god of wine.

 Philharmonie de Paris